cch137/ncu_comm_114_mixed_reality_project/backend_server/instructions/threejs-generation.md

      { binary: false, embedImages: false }
    );
    ```
+7. Output only a single JavaScript code block.

 **FINAL INSTRUCTION:**
 Think step-by-step.
 Analyze the description to determine the best procedural approach.